VanMoof: 2010s: Growth

+2020s: Bankruptcy and Motion Applied

 The S5 and A5 models were designed by Job Stehmann, Marjolein Deun and Alexandre Phaneuf who in 2022 won VanMoof's third Red Dot Design Award for their "strikingly simple and compact" e-bikes that "meet the latest demands in urban mobility and convey a dynamic appearance".

 On 3 May 2022, the Carliers handed over operational leadership to Gillian Tans who until 2021 was the CEO and later chairperson of Dutch online travel agency Booking.com.

-2023 bankruptcy

 In the summer of 2023, several websites started reporting that VanMoof was in financial turmoil and had stopped its online sales on 29 June.
 On 12 July 2023, a court in the Netherlands granted the company creditor protection and appointed administrators to VanMoof to assess the state of the company, search for new investors or find a buyer.
 The company closed their physical retail stores for the time being.
 VanMoof owed €143.8 million to its creditors, including investors, suppliers, and tax administrations.

 The Dutch entities VanMoof Global Holding B.V., VanMoof B.V. and VanMoof Global Support B.V. were declared bankrupt by the Court of Amsterdam on 17 July 2023.
 According to an email written by the administrators (now the trustees), bankruptcy makes it "more likely that a restart of the VanMoof business can be accomplished."
 On 3 August 2023, VanMoof entered liquidation in the UK, the same happened in Germany on 15 August.
 On 19 August 2023, VanMoof filed petition under Chapter 15 bankruptcy in New York City.
 For its Taiwan entity where the e-bikes are produced, VanMoof wasn't able to pay the July 2023 salaries to its personnel.

 On 31 August 2023, Nick Fry, the chairman of McLaren Applied, announced that Lavoie, the electric scooter unit of his company, will buy VanMoof for "tens of millions" of pounds "in the short term."
 The court-appointed trustees for VanMoof confirmed the sale.
 "Shortly after 4 September 2023, more will be announced regarding the continuation of services provided to VanMoof riders", they said in a statement.